 Slow Cooker Fudge

-The way I tell the fudge is cooked it by the texture.
+The way I tell the fudge is cooked is by the texture.
 It thickens and starts to form a slight crust.
-Once it is cooked you can add any desired extra flavors and stir through, alternatively you can top the fudge with the extra flavors.
-Tip the fudge into a baking paper lined slice tray and put into the fridge until it is set.
+Once it is cooked you can add any desired extra flavors and stir through, alternatively, you can top the fudge with the extra flavors.
+Tip the fudge into a baking paper lined slice tray and put it into the fridge until it is set.

 - Make sure to use a metal spoon as a wooden spoon can cause the fudge to seize.

 - DO NOT put the lid on the slow cooker while cooking it.
 Moisture can make the fudge seize.